luiszsaldanha/My-first-big-project/README.md

 # My-first-big-project
-This project´s make by my father´s farm
+This project´s make for my father´s farm